Why Tracking Your Business Expenses Is So Important

 No one decides to make the leap into self-employment because they really look forward to bookkeeping.
 In fact, I’m willing to bet that when Stride members made pro and con lists to help them decide whether self-employment was the right choice, they put “bookkeeping” and “taxes” in the “cons” column.

 Even though keeping track of your spending can be a pain, knowing how to maximize your tax deductions is incredibly important in making sure your business stays financially healthy!
-When you don’t track your expenses you’ll likely overpay in taxes—not to mention spend valuable time piecing together your tax return in April.
+When you don’t track your expenses you’ll likely overpay in taxes—not to mention spend valuable time piecing together your tax return for the April filing deadline.

-When you report that you earned self-employment income, you’ll need to fill out an extra form called a Schedule C, so that you can tell the IRS:
+When you report that you earned self-employment income, you’ll need to fill out an extra form called a Schedule C, in which you’ll tell the IRS the following:

 1) How much business income you received

-2) How much you spent on keeping your business running
+2) How much you spent to keeping your business running

 3) How much net income (or net loss) you had for the year.